framely/community/docs/guide/reuse-component.md

    - **closingTime** (*Required if `ifOpen` is `True`*): The time when you close on that day.
    - **specialDate**  (*Optional*): If you have special days, such as holidays, on which you do not hold regular hours, you can set them up using this column.

-   ::: warning Caution
+   ::: tip Need to know
-   Only one set of business hours can be set per day.
-Please avoid setting multiple sets of business hours for the same day, as this provider does not currently support this functionality.
+   Currently, only one set of business hours can be set per day as the service is only designed for simple use cases.
    :::

    ::: thumbnail